Quality Assurance Manager

 - Reference MED01542

-An exciting opportunity has arisen for an experienced Quality Assurance professional with a proven track record involving GCP auditing, to join the Management Team at the expanding Imperial Clinical Trials Unit (ICTU) at Imperial College London.
+An exciting opportunity has arisen for an experienced GCP-focussed Quality Assurance professional, with a background involving GCP auditing, to join the Management Team at the expanding Imperial Clinical Trials Unit (ICTU) at Imperial College London.

 Duties and responsibilities

-The QA Manager is a key senior role within the Unit responsible for leading and maintaining an effective Quality Management System independently , using Q-Pulse electronic quality management software, to ensure compliance with all relevant quality, ethical and legal standards applicable to clinical research.
-This role requires a strong working knowledge and application of GCP and the post holder must have the ability to independently plan and deliver the internal audit schedule, as well as contribute to conduct of regulatory inspections.
+The QA Manager is a key senior role within the Unit responsible for leading and maintaining an effective Quality Management System, using Q-Pulse electronic quality management software, to ensure compliance with all relevant quality, ethical and legal standards applicable to clinical research.
+This role requires a strong working knowledge and application of GCP and the post holder must have the ability to plan and deliver the internal audit schedule, as well as contribute to conduct of regulatory inspections.